dgraph-io/dgraph/wiki/content/deploy/index.md

 - Predicates that belong to a group.
 - Estimated size in bytes of each predicate.
 - Enterprise license information.
-- Max Leased tranction ID.
+- Max Leased transaction ID.
 - Max Leased UID.
 - CID (Cluster ID).